Bricktech2000/Notes/notes/delta equivalence.md

 > **example** I go down stairs two by two. to empathize with people who are scared of doing that, I imagine what it would feel like for me to go down stairs four by four instead of trying to imagine being scared of going down stairs two by two

-#todo equivalent deltas example: <https://youtu.be/Q7MkSpJk5tM>
+#todo delta equivalence example: <https://youtu.be/Q7MkSpJk5tM>

 #todo delta between chimps and humans ad AI, <https://youtu.be/zaB_20bkoA4?t=1387>